qchenevier/MBA_memoire/doc/quotes.md

 ##### Quotes

 Don't fight the progress of technology.
 Machine learning and AI have the ability to improve outcomes and lower cost, so don't fight the robots.
 Examine your own capabilities interacting with, motivating, and assessing people.
-Invest in developing your emotional intelligence. [@Beck2017]
+Invest in developing your emotional intelligence [@Beck2017].

-What you have to oﬀer, what you can do better than any smart machine, is relate to the people around you. [@Beck2017]
+What you have to oﬀer, what you can do better than any smart machine, is relate to the people around you [@Beck2017].

 #### The Future of Employment: How susceptible are jobs to computerization ? [@Frey2017]